DoctorTone/DoctorTone/README.md

 I'm currently using the following languages/frameworks:

 - Javascript
+- Typescript
 - React
-- Babylon.js
 - Three.js
 - React-three-fiber
+- Babylon.js
 - Shaders (GLSL)
-- Typescript
-- Node.js
+- Blender for 3D modelling
 - Unity
 - HTML
+- Node.js
 - CSS (and related frameworks)
 - I have a knowledge of MySQL and NoSQL
 - I have utilised Lightsail in AWS for backend projects.